Advantageous: Racism

 Elements of racism are embodied in Advantageous.
 After Gwen's transfer into a new host body, not only does she become a younger woman, she also changes her race.
 None of the provided host bodies Gwen got to choose from was of the Asian race, Gwen's race.
 The scene suggested that Asians do not fit the criteria of being the face of the company.
 Jennifer Phang did this intentionally to serve as an example of discrimination against Asians in our society and the lack of Asian representation in the media.
-The example had been an issue in the United States for many years.
+The example has been an issue in the United States for many years.
 There has been "historic trend in the under-representation of minorities in U.S. media, especially in the case of Asian Americans" which the film have highlighted.

 Income Gap

 Gwen experiences the effects of gendered pay.
 At the Center for Advanced Health And Living, Gwen has "been working below the rate for a while."
 That served as a reflection of the unequal pay between men and women in 2015.
 The median annual income of females then was "$40,742 compared with $51,212 for men."
 These statistics suggested that women were being paid on average, 20% less than men.
 That presented a significant feminist issue that Advantageous embodies.

 Not only income gaps between men and women was showcased in the movie, but the income gap between the rich and poor has also been implied.
 US unemployment in the film is at 45% and "success is by no means guaranteed for a growing number of families."
 In a 2015 interview, Phang explained how she had always perceived homelessness in science fiction as "unfair and really sad."
 The film showed the audience a future where the aforementioned issue is prevalent.